Kiuwan logo

 Performance governance

-When handling many tasks at once, organizations need to assess their IT infrastructure.
-Performance governance builds a framework to check environmental effectiveness and scalability and ensures that all systems operate as intended.
+When handling multiple tasks simultaneously, organizations need to assess their IT infrastructure.
+Performance governance establishes a framework to assess environmental effectiveness and scalability, ensuring that all systems operate as intended.

 Key functions of performance governance are as follows: